ShanalTeam/TeleIran/README.md

 # TeleTurk
-* This project is driven from https://github.com/sochix/TLSharp and thanks to Sochix.
+* This project is driven from [TLSharp](https://github.com/sochix/TLSharp) and thanks to Sochix.
-* Thanks to @XyLoNaMiyX for his amazing AutoCompiler code : https://github.com/LonamiWebs/TLSharp.CodeGenerator
+* Thanks to @XyLoNaMiyX for his amazing [CodeGenerator](https://github.com/LonamiWebs/TLSharp.CodeGenerator).

 # Status
 Do not try to use this project!!!
 It is still under development and needs a lot of things to implement!